Mississippi State QB Nick Fitzgerald leaves rivalry game with gruesome injury

 Fitzgerald was replaced by freshman Keytaon Thompson, who has thrown for 66 yards and a touchdown this season.

-Mississippi State, which entered the game ranked No. 16 in the country, trailed Ole Miss 24-6 in the fourth quarter.
+Mississippi State, which entered the game ranked No. 16 in the country, lost to Ole Miss 31-28.

+The Rebels (6-6, 3-5 Southeastern Conference) had a 10-6 lead at halftime and then broke the game open in the third quarter with Brown's 77-yard touchdown catch and another 63-yard touchdown pass to D.K.
+Metcalf.

+Ole Miss isn't eligible for a bowl game because of a self-imposed postseason ban related to an NCAA infractions case that continues to hover over the program.
+The Rebels also lost head coach Hugh Freeze when he resigned during the summer after a school investigation into his phone records .

 The Associated Press contributed to this report.